 To assist in healing the world, Dr. Selassie knows that education, especially that relating to health, is a priority.
 She has hosted over 450 live call-in radio shows, broadcasting to 22,000 listeners, and has presented on the Naturopathic Medical Profession at Columbia, Howard, and Princeton Universities, among others.
 Dr. Selassie is a popular instructor at the Open Center, teaching about Detox, Skin, Gut Inflammation, Thyroid, and Brain Health.
-She is on the Medical Review Board for the School for Applied Functional Medicine and the co-founder of Nat Med Coach, a concierge health membership program.
+She is on the Medical Review Board for the School for Applied Functional Medicine and conducts webinars regularly for for Nat Med Coach, a concierge health membership program.

 Dr. Selassie was born in Baltimore and lives with her husband, their five daughters, and her mother-in-law in Brooklyn.
 She joins her husband in collecting archival materials pertaining to Ethiopian and Rastafari Art and Culture for the Haile Selassie I International University Museum and Research Library Center.
 She enjoys cooking, going to the park with her family, journaling, and loves books, from Personal Growth and Development, and Mind-Set, to Business and Marketing, and, of course, Health.